drhsqlite/fossil-mirror/www/rebaseharm.md

 come up, running a series of cherry-pick merges achieves the same topology with several advantages:

-  1. Cherry-pick merges preserve an honest record of history.
+  1. In Fossil, cherry-pick merges preserve an honest and clear record of history.
+Fossil remembers where a cherry-pick came from, and it shows this in its timeline, so other developers can understand how a cherry-pick based commit came together.

-      (They do in Fossil at least.
-Git's file format does not have a slot to record cherry-pick merge history, unfortunately.)
+      Git lacks the ability to remember the source of a cherry-pick as part of the commit.
+This fact has no direct bearing on this document’s thesis, but we can make a few observations.
+First, Git forgets history in more cases than in rebasing.
+Second, if Git remembered the source of cherry-picks in commits, Git users might have a better argument for avoiding rebase, because they’d have an alternative that *didn’t* lose history.

-  2. Cherry-picks provide an opportunity to [test each new check-in before it is committed][tbc] to the blockchain
+  2. Fossil’s [test before commit philosophy][tbc] means you can test a cherry-pick before committing it.
+Because Fossil allows multiple cherry-picks in a single commit and it remembers them all, you can do this for a complicated merge in step-wise fashion.

-  3. Cherry-pick merges are "safe" in the sense that they do not cause problems for collaborators if you do them on public branches.
+      Git commits cherry-picks straight to the repository, so that if it results in a bad state, you have to do something drastic like `git reset --hard` to repair the damage.

-  4. Cherry-picks keep both the original and the revised check-ins, so both timestamps are preserved.
+  3. Cherry-picks keep both the original and the revised check-ins, so both timestamps are preserved.

 [tbc]: ./fossil-v-git.wiki#testing